 TSAF works collaboratively with tribal leadership to identify the unique sustainability needs of each tribe, which are all culturally, geographically, and economically diverse, while centering deep-rooted traditions, principles, and lifeways, particularly around environmental stewardship.
-TSAF has partnerships with over 65 federally recognized tribes and has funded projects all across the US.
+TSAF has partnerships with over 65 federally recognized tribes and has funded projects all across the U.S.

 Waverley Street’s Priya Clemens spoke with Tanksi Clairmont, the Co-Executive Director of the National Tribal Program at GRID Alternatives, to learn more about TSAF’s work.